Kurokesu/ar0234-v4l2-driver/README.md

 ### Verify that `ar0234` is detected

-Reboot to apply the changes:
+Do not forget to reboot!

 ```bash
 sudo reboot